lacduong/TacLINK/README.md

 - May 6, 2020: Conditionally accepted as Regular [CR] (with 8 reviewers)
 - August 30, 2020: Accepted as Regular [AR]

+# Acknowledgement
+We would like to deeply thank the reviewer for taking the time to review the manuscript with valu- able comments.

 # A demonstration video of the TacLINK can be viewed at: http://bit.ly/TacLINK or

 [![Check video !](https://github.com/lacduong/TacLINK/blob/master/TacLINK.PNG)](https://drive.google.com/file/d/1HDXrRUIAFVCA3KlHiQHdqddcAteuDw3R/view?usp=sharing)